Jose01000111/Splunk-SOC-Lab/README.md

   - Verified free space after cleanup but indexing did not fully resume
   - Determined that the underlying VM disk size was insufficient and needed to be resized for proper functionality 💻

+- **Phase IV — GUI Discovery 🔑**
+  - Explored the Splunk dashboard, default panels, and menus 🖥️
+  - Reviewed default indexes `_internal`, `_audit`, `_introspection` 📂
+  - Navigated menus including **Search & Reporting**, **Settings**, and **Apps** 🧭

 ---

 ## ⏩ Summary & ✅ Notes
-📌 Key Takeaways from Phase III — Part 1:
+📌 Key Takeaways from Phase III & IV:
-📝 Disk space issues can prevent indexing and block GUI exploration
+- Disk space issues can block indexing and GUI exploration; cleanup helps, but VM resizing is sometimes required 💻
-📝 File-level cleanup may free some space but may not fully resolve issues if VM storage is limited
-📝 Infrastructure adjustments, like resizing the VM, are sometimes required for persistent operational problems
-📝 Part 2 will focus on expanding VM storage, restarting Splunk, and finally enabling GUI exploration 🚀
+- Hands-on GUI exploration is a fast way to become comfortable with Splunk’s interface 🖥️
+- Documenting dashboards, indexes, menus, and alerts creates a helpful glossary for future labs 📂
+- Even “easy” labs help build intuitive understanding of Splunk workflows ⚡

 ---